inclusive-design/website-cities/content/resources/the-essential-role-of-openness/index.md

 title: "The essential role of openness"
 description: "Open processes enable greater participation, however, they should protect their participants’ privacy."
 related_resources:
+  - protect-collective-contributions
   - sharing-our-findings
-  - protect-collective-contributions

 ---

 Openness and transparency are core values of inclusive design and should be reflected in every aspect of a co-design process.
 Sharing your plans, processes, and outcomes on an open and accessible platform enables growth of knowledge and the integration of diverse perspectives.
 With an open practice, the community can participate in the organization of the information, deciding what’s important to include.
 Having all contributions attributed under an open license also facilitates presenting the information on a public platform while protecting contributors rights and ownerships.

 However, an open and transparent process should not jeopardize the privacy of co-designers and other contributors.
 Before publishing any information on the web, a meticulous de-identifying process should be carried out.
 People who are most vulnerable to data-abuse, are the ones that could be easily re-identified as they have very unique characteristics that make them easily distinguishable in small or large data sets.
 For example, if a participant is the only indigenous person in a particular neighborhood of people from European origin, it will be very easy to trace their data back to them.
+Thus, before sharing any information publicly, remove any characteristics that make your participants re-identifiable.

 ### TRY